 Has your computer become notably slower over time?
 The answer is probably yes, and it can be frustrating to have your once speedy PC grind to a halt during the simplest of tasks.

 Gone are those early days of booting up in under a minute and not making that strange straining noise when you try to open a program.

 The good news is that there are plenty of fixes that you can try yourself which could resolve your slow PC woes.
 We list some of the most likely causes and solutions below:

 There are all sorts of reasons why your laptop may be running slow, but some of the top contenders include:

 - Too Little Storage Space – As you add more files to your PC, your hard drive space will get full up.
 This can have an impact on your computer’s performance.
 Spring clean your storage once in a while to make space.

-- You Might Have a Virus – You could have picked up a virus which is hogging your computer's resources and putting your personal data at risk.
+- You Might Have a Virus – You could have picked up a virus that is hogging your computer's resources and putting your personal data at risk.
+Even secure systems like Macs can get viruses.
 Run anti-virus software to get rid of it.